bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

   // methods
   // that use f_
-  // can assume f_ is not null
+  // assume f_ is not null
-  // no need to test
 };
 {% endhighlight %}

 Notice that the construction has two possible outcomes: the constructor succeeds or it throws.

-If `fopen` succeeds, the constructor succeeds and ends with a `f_` that is not null.
-It can be used in other `file` class methods without the need to test for null, including in the destructor.
-That explains the complicated RAII name (Resource Aquisition Is Initialization): when the resource is aquired, the object is fully initialized.
+If `fopen` succeeds, then the constructor succeeds and the instance has a `f_` that is not null. `f_` can be used in other `file` class methods without the need to test for null, including in the destructor.
+This behaviour explains the complicated RAII name (Resource Aquisition Is Initialization): when the resource is aquired, the object is fully initialized.

 If `fopen` fails, the constructor throws: the object is not constructed, the user can't call methods and the destructor is not called.